-Mr. Korenberg was appointed Co-Chairman of the Board on February 14, 2013 and Chairman of the Board on January 1, 2014.
-As discussed under "Independence" above, Mr. Korenberg is considered to be an independent Director as defined in NI 58-101.
-As Chairman, Mr. Korenberg is responsible for ensuring the effective functioning of the Board, independent of management, and in a manner consistent with the Governance Principles and Code of Conduct, as described under "Code of Conduct" below.
-A written position description of Chair of the Board is available on the Company's website at www.canforpulp.com]
+Mr. Pinette was appointed Chairman of the Board on August 4, 2017.
+As discussed under "Independence" above, Mr. Pinette is considered to be an independent Director as defined in NI 58-101.
+As Chairman, Mr. Pinette is responsible for ensuring the effective functioning of the Board, independent of management, and in a manner consistent with the Governance Principles and Code of Conduct, as described under "Code of Conduct" below.
+A written position description of Chair of the Board is available on the Company's website at www.canforpulp.com.